At the urging of nursing homes, a law is amended and COVID court claims are slowed

 In January, armed with fresh guidance from HHS, Hollywood had the case moved back to federal court a second time, where it is pending.

-U.S. District Court Judge Dale Fischer said Hollywood’s attempt to keep the case in federal court raised the possibility the move was “a cynical, strategic way to stall cases and to extract concessions.”
+U.S. District Court Judge Dale Fischer said Hollywood’s request to stay proceedings while it appealed the order sending the case back to state court raised “a serious possibility of such removals being used in a cynical, strategic way to stall cases and to extract concessions ... from opposing plaintiffs.”

 Hollywood and other facilities are not unreasonably delaying discovery, but are applying the law and HHS guidance which makes clear the cases belong in federal court, said Kim Cruz, a lawyer for Hollywood, in an email.